 These 7 tips will help you fit more reading into your life.
 Give them a try, stick with the ones that work for you, and make this your best reading year yet.

 Make your library requests, borrow from a friend, download those ebooks so you’ll be ready to read at reading time.
 Good reading comes to those who plan ahead.

-3. Track it.
 If you only do one thing, make it this?
 You get what you measure: track your reading, and you’ll make more reading happen.
-Log what you’ve already read and what you want to read, whether you use Goodreads, a moleskine, a customizable journal, or a little $6 one that’s ready to go.
+Log what you’ve already read and what you want to read, whether you use Goodreads, Storygraph, a moleskine, or My Reading Life: A Book Journal.
 Bonus points for star ratings, etc., but a simple list of titles is better than nothing.

 DNFing is the single best thing you can do for your reading life.
 You don’t have to suffer through a book.
 Read what you love, read what you want to read, read indulgently, read aspirationally, but reading should never be torture.